Themes in Steamy East and related fiction

 The Korean War ended in a truce between the Democratic Republic of Korea in the north and the Republic of Korea in the South.
 The truce remains tense, however, as the former belligerents -- including substantial US military forces based in ROK and Japan -- continue to face each other across the 38th parallel, the line between the Soviet occupied north and the American occupied south in 1945.

-Such a line would never had been drawn had the conditions of surrender had not required Japan to forfeit its sovereignty over Korea, and had the United States and the Soviet Union not had to divide the work of occupying and disarming Japanese territory.
-Japan's interference in Korea's affairs in the late 19th and early 20th centuries was partly provoked by rivalries China and Russia over control of Northeast Asia.
+Such a line would never have been drawn had the Allied Powers not agreed -- never mind whose idea it was -- to divide the work of accepting Japan's surrender of Chōsen, occupying the territory, and overseeing the establishment of a new Korean or Chosŏn government.
+Japan's interference in Korea's affairs in the late 19th and early 20th centuries was partly provoked by rivalries between China and Russia over the control of Northeast Asia.
 America's early acceptance of Japan's expansionism in East and Northeast Asia also contributed to Japan's annexation of Korea following the Russo-Japanese war.

 Vietnam Wars